avi-jit/avi-jit.github.io/index.md

 # **[Home](https://avi-jit.github.io/)** | [Work](https://avi-jit.github.io/work) | [Fun](https://avi-jit.github.io/fun)

-I'm Avijit (or **Avi**), a PhD student at USC / University of Southern California (Department of Computer Science at the USC Viterbi School of Engineering).
-Previously, I completed my Bachelors and Masters of Technology in Computer Science at the Indian Institute of Technology (IIT BHU) Varanasi.
-I'm interested in challenging projects and love to collaborate with people who can keep up with my enthusiasm for work!
+I'm Avijit Thawani, a Computer Science PhD student at [USC](https://www.cs.usc.edu).
+Friends (as if I have any) call me **Avi**.
+I work at the intersection of Machine Learning, Natural Language Processing, and Knowledge Graphs with [Dr Pedro Szekely](http://usc-isi-i2.github.io/szekely/) and [Dr Jay Pujara](http://jaypujara.org) at the Information Sciences Institute ([ISI](http://isi.edu)).
+My undergrad was at the Indian Institute of Technology ([IIT BHU](https://www.iitbhu.ac.in/dept/cse)), Varanasi.

-You may contact me at:   `thawani@usc.edu`
+Feel free to contact me about my work, potential collaboration plans, or to discuss any ideas at:   `thawani@usc.edu`

 Here are a few other pointers to knowing me:
 - [Medium](https://medium.com/@avijitthawani)